matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Just make sure to pass one on the example page:
+Just make sure to pass an argument on the example page:

 ```ruby
 class ExamplePage < Page::Cell::Page